 What can also be helpful are products (such as Pedag metatarsal pads or Strutz foot pads and men’s or women’s foot-healthy footwear) and exercises that help stretch the top of the foot (or in the case of foot-healthy footwear, at least allow the foot to exist in a neutral position, instead of with toes sprung).
 One such exercise is the Toe Extensor Stretch, and it is vitally important for rebalancing the pull of the flexor and extensor tendons that act on the toes.
 The Toe Extensor Stretch is an important part of a comprehensive natural approach to plantar fasciosis, and, as you’ll see from the video demonstration in the link above, it is precisely the opposite of what is typically recommended for folks suffering from plantar fascia pain.

-A couple of other exercises that can also be helpful in addressing plantar fasciosis are the Big Toe Stretch and Ball Rolling Exercises.
+A couple of other exercises that can also be helpful in addressing plantar fasciosis are the Big Toe Stretch and Ball Rolling Exercises (for the latter, we like using the Naboso Neuro Ball).
 We’ve found, too, that dietary changes and aerobic activity are important for overweight individuals with plantar fasciosis, and that water aerobics can be helpful for people who have pain that keeps them from walking, running, cycling, or participating in other weight-bearing physical activity.
 Physical therapy involving ultrasound, electrical stimulation, and range of motion exercises can also be helpful.
 Other holistic approaches to consider for this common—though not normal—foot problem include massage therapy, acupuncture, reflexology, Pilates, and natural movement coaching.